scorelab/GSoC/GSoC-2020/Lakindu-Akash-Bug-Zero-gateway.md

 - [Documentation (Wiki)](https://github.com/bug-zero/bugzero-gateway/wiki)

 ### What left
-- Filtering VPN logs by users
+- Filtering VPN logs by users and other critarias

 ### Reference